 Sell What You Don’t Need

 When we were getting out of debt, I was shocked at how much stuff we had to sell.
 Go through your drawers, your closets, your cabinets and pull out everything you don’t need or don’t use.
 I used the 1 Year Rule to help determine what to sell.
 If I hadn’t used it in the past year than I probably didn’t need it.
 Besides when you are debt free, you can buy it again if you find that you do actually need it.
-For more tips, read how to Sell Unused Items to Pay Off Debt.
+Make a point of selling things that you no longer need to get out of debt.

 Trim Your Expenses